What Finish Is That Anyway?

 Start with alcohol

-Apply a few drops of denatured alcohol to the furniture, as shown in the photo at the top of the page.
+Apply a few drops of denatured alcohol to the furniture, as shown in the photo above.
 Wait a few seconds; then touch the spot with a soft-bristle brush or a cloth.
-Shellac a popular finish before about 1920 will soften and turn a bit sticky.
-If it doesn't, it's not shellac.
-Move on to Step 2.
+Shellac, a popular finish before about 1920, will soften and turn a bit sticky.
+If it doesn't, it's not shellac, so move on to the next test.

 No luck?
 Try lacquer thinner

 Change your solvent to lacquer thinner, and repeat the first step by applying a few drops of it to a new spot on the surface.
 If after a couple of seconds the finish softens enough to almost flow, you have lacquer.
 (You already know it's not shellac.)
-But if the finish only becomes tacky and you know that it was built in the last decade the finish could be water-based.
+But if the finish only becomes tacky, and you know that it was built in the last 20 years or so, the finish could be water-based.
 To be sure, test further.